jamesabela/jsfun/forloops/README.md

-# Python For Loops Course
+# Python For Loops Puzzle Course

 This course is designed for Python Code Lab.

-It focuses only on `for` loops and includes a mixture of:

-- printed output tasks
+All Python files and tutorial HTML files are in one folder:

+`forloops`

+Each Python file starts as a mini puzzle.
+The starter code is intentionally incomplete or incorrect, so students need to edit the code to pass the tests.

+## Includes

+- simple for loops
+- range puzzles
+- counting up and down
 - input and output tasks
-- running total tasks
+- running totals
 - list iteration
-- pattern tasks
+- pattern printing
-- turtle drawing tasks
+- turtle drawing
 - nested loops
-- a final turtle art challenge
+- final turtle art challenge

 ## Suggested upload location

-Python files:
+Upload the whole folder to:

 `jsfun/forloops/`

-Tutorial files:

-`jsfun/forloops_tutorials/`

 ## Start URL after uploading